Detecting a long lived false vacuum with quantum quenches

 Also worthy of exploration is the possibility of more structured quenches.
 For definiteness, let us consider again an Ising ferromagnet, starting with the ground state having global magnetization downward, where our destabilizing quench consists of turning on a small field favoring upward magnetization.
 If at the same time we also flip the spins within a geometrically defined region (or several such), we can encourage the production of large bubbles.
 We could also flip only a fraction of the spins, to match the desired magnetization, or other refinements.
 Systematic study and use of this ``bubble seeding'' concept is evidently not restricted to the Ising ferromagnet, and opens a wide field for investigation.

 Expanding bubble walls implement time-dependent boundary conditions for external fields on an accelerating surface.
-Thus they implement the sort of ``moving mirror'' boundary conditions that have been widely proposed as idealizations of black hole horizons, specifically in connection with Hawking radiation.
+Thus they implement the sort of ``moving mirror'' boundary conditions that have been widely proposed as idealizations of black hole horizons \cite{1977RSPSA.356..237D,PhysRevD.31.767}, specifically in connection with Hawking radiation \cite{PhysRevD.91.124060,PhysRevD.36.2327,wilczek1993quantum,PhysRevD.101.025012}.
+Collapsing bubbles are the black hole analogs.
 Here, since the analog horizon moves outward, we come upon a wide class of accessible {\it white\/} holes.
-(Collapsing bubbles are the black hole analogs.)
 This concept can be taken much further, as we shall report elsewhere.

 Finally let us remark that in a cosmological context differences between scalar-induced energy densities (``cosmological constant'' or ``dark energy'') introduces a new feature: regions with higher energy density expand faster.
 It has long been known that this phenomenon can stabilize otherwise unstable vacua \cite{coleman1980}, roughly speaking by enabling more rapid expansion to outpace bubble expansion; indeed, this presented a serious difficulty for early models of inflation \cite{guth1981}.
 It will be interesting to explore consequences of this new feature for the signatures dynamics discussed here.